-Typically, the wholesale energy market consists of a dayahead market and a real time market.
+For information on obtaining reprints of this article, please send e-mail to: reprints@ieee.org, and reference the Digital Object Identifier below.
+Digital Object Identifier no. 10.1109/TPDS.2017.2769082 The wholesale energy market consists of a day-ahead market.
 In the day-ahead market, consumers of electricity submit bids with their expected power requirements for the following day (demand), and suppliers of electricity submit bids with their expected generation and supply volumes for the coming day (supply).
 The trading agency which accepts these bids, sets a clearing price for each hour of the coming day, based on the supply and demand bids.
-In contrast, real-time markets operate at a faster rate, and the prices can fluctuate, say every 5 minutes, based on the actual supply and demand scenario in the market.

 HPC sites and systems can also participate in such demand-response electricity programs [5].
 With the increasing power requirements in HPC, we anticipate that in the near future, HPC system operators will consider these markets as a potential source of cheap power.
-HPC sites like Argonne National Lab (ANL) are already considering using electricity according to time-of-use pricing [1].
-We use the day-ahead hourly electricity prices because the dayahead markets are suitable for HPC workloads.
+We use the dayahead hourly electricity prices because the day-ahead markets are suitable for HPC workloads.
 The loads on these systems are predictable at a coarse level and can be used by administrators to submit accurate demand bids for procuring power supply the following day.
-Moreover, the prices in the day-ahead market fluctuate smoothly and can be predicted using time series forecasting techniques.
+Moreover, the prices in the dayahead market fluctuate smoothly and can be predicted using time series forecasting techniques.
 These predictions can be used for intelligent scheduling decisions.